How Much Compensation For A Child Injury Claim?

 In order to be able to make a compensation claim for a child injury, it’s important first to know if

 Using a personal injury solicitor is key so that the child injury claim can reach its maximum potential.
 Child injury claims and child accident claims can become complicated and complex.
 Hence, it’s important to use a solicitor that specialises in child injury claims and child accident claims which will help in gaining the maximum amount of compensation.

 People and children may have similar accidents but may deal with it in an entirely different way; pain and suffering can be different for each person.
 While one person may recuperate quite quickly, another may take double the time.
 Personal circumstances, i.e. financial circumstances and how a person is financially affected, is different for each claimant.
 However, this does not affect minors so much it may still play a part.

 Below is a table that illustrates how much compensation may be awarded for a child injury claim.
 It can be used as a child compensation calculator to predict what a child may be awarded in terms of compensation.
 However, the figures below are just a guide and should never be taken as fact.
-The figures are provided by the Judicial College Guidelines.
+The figures are based on compensation brackets provided by the Judicial College Guidelines.
 Solicitors may use these brackets during a personal injury claim to assist with calculating compensation amounts.

 |Body Part||Severity||Compensation Amounts|